 The experts at Ohio State can help answer your questions.

-Heart disease is America’s number one killer, but unlike many diseases, there is no particular age to begin screening for heart or vascular disease.
-Your primary care doctor or cardiologist might refer you to a heart or vascular specialist if you have risk factors for cardiovascular disease or symptoms that indicate it may already be present.
+Heart disease is America’s number one killer, but, unlike many diseases, there is no particular age to begin screening for heart or vascular disease.
+Your primary care doctor or cardiologist might refer you to a heart or vascular specialist if you have risk factors for cardiovascular disease or symptoms that indicate that it may already be present.

 While our Ohio State doctors are your partners in heart health, you are your own best advocate.
 Learn the risk factors and how to recognize the symptoms of heart and vascular problems.
 If something doesn’t seem right to you, talk to your doctor and don’t hesitate to make an appointment with one of Ohio State’s heart and vascular physicians today.